SchemaCommandLine

 Data sources and precedence

-SchemaCommandLine can merge values from up to three sources:
+SchemaCommandLine can merge values from up to two sources:

 - YAML input files (optional, via an “input files” variable in the schema)